LeonGuerreroM/Vigenere-Cipher/README.md

 # Vigenere-Cipher
-Python module with functions to cipher text using the vigenere-cipher -with the classic vigenere table- method and some functions useful for the attack of this algorithm.
+Python module with functions to cipher text using the vigenere-cipher -with the classic vigenere table- method and some functions useful for the attack against this algorithm.

 cifrador: Ciphers a given text with a given key.